ggebbie/UnitfulLinearAlgebra.jl/README.md

 ## Approach

 George W. Hart lays it out in "Multidimensional Analysis: Algebras and Systems for Science and Engineering" (Springer-Verlag, 1995).
 His approach fits nicely into Julia's type system and multiple dispatch.
-This packages aims to return objects defined by the `LinearAlgebra` package but extended for use with `AbstractMultipliableMatrix`s.
+This packages aims to return objects defined by the `LinearAlgebra` package but extended for use with `AbstractUnitfulVecOrMat`s.

 Due to Unitful quantities that change types, it is not always easy to properly compose UnitfulLinearAlgebra functions with Unitful and LinearAlgebra functions.
 Also, some LinearAlgebra functions like `eigen` are highly restricted with unitful matrices.
 The `SVD` factorization object also makes assumptions that do not hold for matrices with units.
 Some compromises and design choices are necessary.